 Randy works with local governments on complex legal issues related to their water supply and wastewater collection and treatment systems.
 His experience includes helping clients comply with wastewater permits and Safe Water Drinking Act requirements, resolving water rights disputes for local governments, and consolidating water and sewer systems.

-Randy advises PCS Phosphate and other mining entities on a variety of environmental compliance and permitting issues.
+Randy advises and represents mining entities on environmental compliance and permitting issues.

 Recognized by his peers for inclusion in Business North Carolina's "Legal Elite" in Environmental Law (2007, 2014)

 Member, Environment, Energy & Natural Resources Law Section, North Carolina Bar Association (1987-present) (past Council member and committee chairman)

 Member, Administrative Law Section, North Carolina Bar Association (1987-present)

 Graduate, Triad Leadership Network (1995)

 Co-Chairman, Town of Summerfield Comprehensive Plan Steering Committee (2007-2010)

 Co-author, North Carolina Environmental Law Desk Manual (NCBA 2015)